GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/panel-sprite-button/index.md

 **Opacity**
 Compare the opacity of an object, between 0 (fully transparent) to 255 (opaque).

-**Bottom padding property**
-Compare the property value for the bottom padding.

-**Hovered fade out duration (in seconds) property**
-Compare the property value for the hovered fade out duration (in seconds).

-**Left padding property**
-Compare the property value for the left padding.

-**Label offset on Y axis when pressed property**
-Compare the property value for the label offset on Y axis when pressed.

-**Right padding property**
-Compare the property value for the right padding.

-**Top padding property**
-Compare the property value for the top padding.

 **Scale on X axis**
 Compare the width's scale of an object.